1.6.1 Food as a 'nexus' issue.

 1.6.2 Food and the 'planetary boundaries' concept.

-The planetary boundary approach aims to define a safe operating space for human societies, based on an understanding of the functioning and resilience of the Earth as a system.
-Nine key boundaries have been defined, relating to land-use, biodiversity, water use, GHG emissions and more, which we exceed at our peril.
-The boundaries themselves are not absolute lines that cannot be crossed, but zones with increasing risk of irreversible damage and potential tipping points beyond which the earth system destabilises, making human existence difficult if not impossible.
+The planetary boundaries approach aims to define a safe operating space for human societies, based on an understanding of the functioning and resilience of the Earth as a system.
+Nine key boundaries have been defined, relating to land-use, biodiversity, water use, GHG emissions and more .
+The boundaries themselves are not absolute lines that cannot be crossed, but zones with increasing risk of irreversible damage and potential tipping points, beyond which the earth system destabilises, resulting in planetary conditions outside of what human civilisation has developed within, making humans continued existance difficult, if not impossible.

 The planetary boundaries concept